Fiber-optic Biosensor

 Lukasz Szczepanski @ Lukasz Szczepanski

-Fiber optic-derived devices using optical fields to measure biological species, including cells, proteins, and DNA.
+Fiber optic-derived analytical device using optical fields to measure biological species, including cells, proteins, and DNA.
 The fiber optic sensor emits a beam of light, and as the light passes through matter, the interaction may cause reflection, absorption, scattering, dispersion, or alteration in other ways.
-By measuring those altered states, it is possible to study the shape, spectrum, and magnitude of the remaining light beam, enabling users to determine the matter's inherent properties.
+By measuring these altered states, it is possible to study the shape, spectrum, and magnitude of the remaining light beam in real-time, enabling users to determine the matter's inherent properties.
+Due to the material's geometric flexibility and small size, miniaturization is possible for point-of-care testing.